RetroTho/COMP110/README.md

 # COMP110
-All projects done in COMP110
+All projects done in Computer Science 110